Roman Aqueduct near Lambou Mili

 Many visitors to Lesvos are unaware that there are two sections of the Roman aqueduct still standing.

 The ‘other’ section near to Lambou Mili is relatively unknown and little visited.
 The main reason for this is very simple.
 There is very poor access for cars and a lack of usable signs.
-The only sign is on the main Mytilini to Kalloni road north of Lambou Mili and takes you down a dirt track that requires a 4×4 (most of the time).
+This is changing and we hope to update this information soon.
+The best sign is on the main Mytilini to Kalloni road north of Lambou Mili and takes you down a dirt track that requires a 4×4 (most of the time).

 The alternative is to walk, and what a stunning walk it is.
-The walk is described in the book ‘On Foot – Circular Walks on Lesvos
+The walk is described in the book ‘On Foot – Circular Walks on Lesvos’.
+Sadly this book is becoming difficult to find.
+Please email

 .
 There are also some of his original paintings visible (just) on the walls of the Taverna.
 From Karini the walk takes you through olive groves and pine forest with stunning views across the interior of the island.
 The last few hundred yards include crossing another ancient, very narrow and uneven stone bridge.
 The aqueduct when it comes into view sits in a deep valley in the pine forest and is incredibly beautiful.
 The photographs I took on the walk are below for you to enjoy.